 Microsoft also entered the gaming and mobile phone market and was successful in capturing a large market share.
 The Windows Mobile OS is used by numerous sellers including HTC, LG, Samsung and LG.
 In 2001 Microsoft released the Xbox followed by Xbox Live in 2002.
 Both releases were very successful which placed Microsoft second in the video gaming market.
 The Xbox 360, released in 2005 was a very powerful gaming console while facing strong competition.
 Microsoft had to cut the prices of their gaming consoles to gain a higher market share due to competition.
 This was a successful move; the Xbox 360 was the most used game console in American homes.

 Microsoft acquired Skype in 2011 for $8.5 Billion; this was the largest acquisition in Microsoft’s history.
 Microsoft acquired Skype to compete with Apple’s Facetime and Google’s Voice.
 Microsoft planned to add Skype to its products such as Outlook, Xbox and Windows smartphones.

 Microsoft has also recently moved into cloud computing with Windows Azure platform which was announced in 2008.
 The Windows Azure platform lets consumers build computing infrastructure in the “cloud” and offer it to its users.
 In 2011, Office 365, a cloud version of Office business software suite was released which included applications such as Word and Excel.

 Another popular product, Microsoft's SQL Server 2012, featured many enhancements to previous versions.
 This included Always On which provided options to improve the database availability and easy cloud set up and compatibility.
 Features also included performance and programmability enhancements.
-DSP provide support for all versions and features of Microsoft SQL Servers, across a wide variety of windows platforms.
+DSP-Explorer provide support for all versions and features of Microsoft SQL Servers, across a wide variety of windows platforms.